ubports/docs.ubports.com/sdk/apps/qml/UbuntuUserInterfaceToolkit/Sub-theming.rst

 can use different themes in the components and its child components.
 This is called sub-theming, which was introduced in Ubuntu.Components 1.3.
-The only thing the application has to do is to define a `ThemeSettings </sdk/apps/qml/Ubuntu.Components/ThemeSettings/>`__ instance for the component which is desired to use a different theme.
+The only thing the application has to do is to define a :ref:`ThemeSettings <sdk_ubuntu_components_themesettings>` instance for the component which is desired to use a different theme.

 .. code:: qml